Students may not apply directly to a BMOS HONOURS SPECIALIZATION when they apply for admission to the University.

 1.0 course from: Actuarial Science 2053, Economics 2221A/B, Economics 2261A/B, Economics 3328A/B, Economics 3329A/B, Economics 3340F/G, Economics 3352A/B, Economics 3357A/B, Economics 3370A/B.

 1.0 course from: GLE 2001F/G, GLE 2003F/G, History 2201E, History 2125F/G, History 2127F/G, MOS 3353F/G, Philosophy 2074F/G, Philosophy 2821F/G, Philosophy 2822F/G, Political Science 2211E, Political Science 2246E.

 To remain in a BMOS HONOURS SPECIALIZATION, students must have:

 a) maintained a minimum modular average of 70%;

 b) obtained a minimum grade of 60% in each course required for the module;

 c) obtained a passing grade in each elective course;

 d) a minimum cumulative average of 65%.

 Students who fail to meet these progression requirements may be eligible to apply to a BMOS Specialization or to another program.

-To graduate with a BMOS HONORS SPECIALIZATION degree, students must have achieved a minimum cumulative modular average of 70% with a minimum mark of 60% in each course, obtained a passing grade in each elective course, and maintained a minimum cumulative average of 65% on the 20.0 courses counted towards a BMOS HONORS SPECIALIZATION degree.
+To graduate with a BMOS HONOURS SPECIALIZATION degree, students must have achieved a minimum cumulative modular average of 70% with a minimum mark of 60% in each course, obtained a passing grade in each elective course, and maintained a minimum cumulative average of 65% on the 20.0 courses counted towards a BMOS HONOURS SPECIALIZATION degree.
 Students with advanced standing must have achieved an overall average of 65% on courses completed at this University.